metaquantus/camel/README.md

 The MCU drives the 2 HX712 ADCs, reads and decodes the conversions and provides the raw data to the host via I2C.
 The HX712s allow programmatic configuration of the sampling rate (10Hz or 40Hz), the amplifier's gain factor (128 or 256) and whether to put the HX712s into power down mode consuming less than 1uA.
+The device can also store configuration and calibration points in the MCU's EEPROM.
+Up to 4 calibration points are supported.
 The host is in charge of providing additional functions like scaling to weight units, tare and calibration.
+It may be possible to offload scaling to the MCU, if using STM32L031F6 as it has more memory.
 I2C doesn't support slave initiated transfers so the host MCU must poll the device periodically to read the data.
 There will be roughly one new sensor reading available of both load cells every 100ms if 10Hz sampling rate is used.
 The internal oscillator is used in both the HX712 ADCs and the MCU so sampling rates are not very precise.